kadowning1/psuedo/psuedocode.md

     if KCUP = 1
     Discard
     Replace with new KCUP
-4. Place Cup Under Coffee Output/Machine
+4. Place Mug Under Coffee Output/Machine
 5. Set size (array of ounces) -- possible add of increment/decrement
     a.
 INPUT ounces
         case ounces of